-In the event that a problematic situation arises between an intern and someone else (supervisor, intern, Director of Training, other), the following steps should be taken (in the sequential order provided below):
+In the event that a problematic situation arises between a supervisor and an intern, the following steps should be taken (in the sequential order provided below):

-- 1. The intern will schedule a meeting with the person and discuss the grievance/problem in sufficient detail so that the person will have a complete understanding of the situation. - 2.
-If the intern is not satisfied with the solution proposed to the problem, one of the Directors of Training will be notified.
-Examples of problems may include but are not limited to the following: - a) A psychological or physical concern the intern/supervisor is experiencing that is interfering with the intern or supervisor's capacity to successfully perform responsibilities - b) Personality conflict between intern and other person such that neither party can satisfactorily give/receive feedback or instruction to work out the problem - c) Sexual harassment - d) Harsh treatment that is not consistent with Kennedy Krieger's Culture of Respect, Civility and Safety. - e) Illicit use of drugs/alcohol - f) Any other situation in which the intern/supervisor feels threatened or unable to carry out the requirements necessary to successfully complete/supervise the rotation in question - 3.
-The Director of Training will meet with the intern and document the problem in as much detail as possible. - 4.
-The Director of Training will meet with the other person and document the problem from that person's perspective in as much detail as possible. - 5.
-The Director of Training will meet jointly with both individuals and assist in formulating a plan for resolving the problem. - 6.
-The Director of Training will follow up at two weeks and again at one month to assess progress toward the resolution of the problem.
-The process will end if a mutually agreed upon plan is successfully carried out during both assessments by the Director of Training. - 7.
-The Director of Training will meet with the training committee if the conflict is not resolved within one month or if a change in the intern's status is requested (i.e., change in typical responsibilities of rotation or permanently moved off rotation). - 8.
-If the conflict is not successfully resolved: - a) The Director of Training will meet with the chief psychologist and review the problematic situation and will recommend specific guidelines for how the situation should proceed. - b) The chief psychologist will provide feedback to the Director of Training after reviewing the situation. - c) A final plan will be developed.
-During this time, the intern may be given responsibilities that remove the intern from working with the other person until a recommendation is made. - d) The Director of Training will meet with the intern and other person and discuss the recommendations of the chief psychologist. - e) Follow-up will occur once per week for the first month and once per month for the duration of the rotation. - f) If consensus cannot be reached by either or both parties on how the situation should be resolved, and the conflict is between the intern and supervisor, the intern will a) be removed
+- 1. The intern will schedule a meeting with the supervisor and discuss the grievance/problem in sufficient detail so that the supervisor will have a complete understanding of the situation. - 2.
+If the intern or supervisor is not satisfied with the solution proposed to the problem, the training director will be notified.
+Examples of problems may include but are not limited to the following: - a) A psychological or physical concern the intern/supervisor is experiencing that is interfering with the intern or supervisor's capacity to successfully perform responsibilities - b) Personality conflict between supervisor and intern such that neither party can satisfactorily give/receive feedback or instruction to work out the problem - c) Sexual harassment - d) Harsh treatment that is not consistent with Kennedy Krieger's Culture of Respect, Civility and Safety. - e) Illicit use of drugs/alcohol - f) Any other situation in which the intern/supervisor feels threatened or unable to carry out the requirements necessary to successfully complete/supervise the rotation in question - 3.
+The training director will meet with the intern and document the problem in as much detail as possible. - 4.
+The training director will meet with the supervisor and document the problem from the supervisor's perspective in as much detail as possible. - 5.
+The training director will meet jointly with the intern and the supervisor and assist in formulating a plan for resolving the problem. - 6.
+The training director will follow up at two weeks and again at one month to assess progress toward the resolution of the problem.
+The process will end if a mutually agreed upon plan is successfully carried out during both assessments by the training director. - 7.
+The training director will meet with the training committee if the conflict is not resolved within one month or if a change in the intern's status is requested (i.e., change in typical responsibilities of rotation or permanently moved off rotation). - 8.
+If the conflict is not successfully resolved: - a) The training director will meet with the chief psychologist and review the problematic situation from the perspective of the intern and supervisor and will recommend specific guidelines for how the situation should proceed. - b) The chief psychologist will provide feedback to the training director after reviewing the situation. - c) A final plan will be developed.
+During this time, the intern may be given responsibilities that remove him/her from the supervisor in question until the training committee meets and makes a recommendation. - d) The training director will meet with the intern and supervisor and discuss the recommendations of the chief psychologist. - e) Follow-up will occur once per week for the first month and once per month for the duration of the rotation. - f) If consensus cannot be reached by either or both parties on how the situation should be resolved, the intern will a) be removed from supervision by the supervisor, b) placed with a